The outside limits of the period with which we are concerned may be roughly

 not infrequently reflected, or directly referred to, in it.

-the destiny of the Jewish people.
+events which affected the destiny of the Jewish people.

-Since the literature with which we shall
+Since the literature with which we shall be concerned is Jewish, the historical

-be concerned is Jewish, the historical background is, in the present connexion,
+background is, in the present connexion, of interest and importance mainly

-of interest and importance mainly in so far as the Jewish nation was concerned.
+in so far as the Jewish nation was concerned.

 These centuries fall, mainly, within the Greek period that may be roughly